novalfahmy/Code-Challenge-Salary-per-Hour/README.md

             raise ValueError("Data merging failed due to invalid input.")
 ```

-**4. Load the merged data to the destination table if the merged data is not empty**
+**4. Load the merged data to the destination table if it is not empty**
 ```python
         if final_data is not None:
             load_func = load_data(final_data, db_params, schema_name, table_name)